Azure/azure-osconfig/docs/style.md

 - Use appropriate log levels:
   - OsConfigLogDebug: Detailed debugging information
   - OsConfigLogInfo: General operational information
+  - OsConfigLogWarning: Non-critical warnings
   - OsConfigLogError: Function errors and failures
 - Log return values and status codes for debugging
-- Avoid logging sensitive data, eg. information read from the user machine
+- Avoid logging sensitive data, eg. information read from the user machine on log levels lower than Debug

 # Comments and Documentation
 - Each source code file starts with a copyright notice